grafana/integration-sample-apps/sample-apps/openldap/README.md

   ```

 ### Grafana Agent
-- **Check Service Status**: Confirm that the Grafana Agent is running.
+- **Check service status**: Confirm that the Grafana Agent is running.
   ```bash
   sudo systemctl status grafana-agent
   ```
-- **Review Configuration**: Verify the configuration in `/etc/grafana-agent.yaml` is correct.
+- **Review configuration**: Verify the configuration in `/etc/grafana-agent.yaml` is correct.
-- **Check Logs**: Review Grafana Agent logs for any connectivity or configuration issues.
+- **Check logs**: Review Grafana Agent logs for any connectivity or configuration issues.
   ```bash
   journalctl -u grafana-agent
   ```

 ### Kubernetes Setup

-When deploying the OpenLDAP Sample App in a Kubernetes environment, you might face some issues that require troubleshooting.
+When deploying the OpenLDAP sample app in a Kubernetes environment, you might face some issues that require troubleshooting.
 Below are some tips to help you validate the setup and resolve common problems.

 ## Checking Pod and Service Status